 Mark the Pattern on the Leather

-When embroidering on leather, it helps to work with a simple pattern.
+When embroidering on leather, it helps to work with a simple pattern like the flower burst embroidery pattern used here.
 The fewer holes you have to make for stitching, the easier it is.

 Trace your pattern onto tracing paper and position it where you want it on the leather.
 In the sample, the embroidery will show on the back and wrap around to the front a little.